eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/resizing-window.md

 When we introduced the swap chain, **we prevented the window from resizing** by setting the `GLFW_RESIZABLE` window "hint" to false, because the swap chained is tied to a specific size.

-Now that our code is better organized, it becomes easy to **get rid of this limitation**: we add a `onResize` handler that we call when the window is resized, and rebuild the swap chain with the new resolution.
-And we also need to resize the **depth buffer** by the way.
+Now that our code is better organized, it becomes easy to **get rid of this limitation**: in this chapter, we restore the possibility to resize the window:

 ```C++
 glfwWindowHint(GLFW_RESIZABLE, GLFW_TRUE);
 ```

+To do so, we add a `onResize` handler that we call when the window is resized, and **rebuild the swap chain** with the new resolution.
+And we also need to resize the **depth buffer** by the way.

 Callback setup
 --------------